-12. Provide estimates of the hour burden of the collection of information.
-The statement should:

-• Indicate the number of respondents, frequency of response, annual hour burden, and an explanation of how the burden was estimated.
+- 12. Provide estimates of the hour burden of the collection of information.
+The statement should: - Indicate the number of respondents, frequency of response, annual hour burden, and an explanation of how the burden was estimated.
 Unless directed to do so, agencies should not conduct special surveys to obtain information on which to base hour burden estimates.
 Consultation with a sample (fewer than 10) of potential respondents is desirable.
 If the hour burden on respondents is expected to vary widely because of differences in activity, size, or complexity, show the range of estimated hour burden, and explain the reasons for the variance.
-Generally, estimates should not include burden hours for customary and usual business practices.

-• If this request for approval covers more than one form, provide separate hour burden estimates for each form and aggregate the hour burdens.

-• Provide estimates of annualized cost to respondents for the hour burdens for collections of information, identifying and using appropriate wage-rate categories.
+Generally, estimates should not include burden hours for customary and usual business practices. - If this request for approval covers more than one form, provide separate hour burden estimates for each form. - Provide estimates of the annualized cost to respondents for the hour burdens for collections of information, identifying and using appropriate wage-rate categories.
+The cost of contracting out or paying outside parties for information collection activities should not be included here.
+Instead, this cost should be included in item 13.